 As a result, the system demonstrates a massive potential for error, fraud, and a lack of transparency.
 For example, to generate a unit of electricity, a power plant goes through the following steps:

-- Data logged onto a spreadsheet
+- Logging data onto a spreadsheet

-- Data is sent to a registry holder
+- Sending data to a registry holder

 - A subsequent party verifies those certificates post-purchase.